mhuertascompany/euclid-school-2025/readme.md

 ## 🧰 Choose an environment (lockfiles)

-We ship platform-specific lockfiles in `env/`:
+Use the per-platform lockfiles in `env/`:

 | OS | GPU? | Lockfile |
 |---|---|---|